amaechichisom/amaechichisom/readme.md

 # 👋 Hi, I'm Godfrey Amaechi

-I'm a **Lead Front-End Developer**, **Full-Stack Engineer**, and **Data Engineer** with a passion for building scalable, user-centric applications that solve real problems.
+I'm a **Full-Stack Software Engineer**, and **Data Engineer** with a passion for building scalable, user-centric applications that solve real problems.
 With proven experience leading development teams and delivering high-impact solutions across fintech, telecom, AI, and tech communities, I thrive at the intersection of clean code, innovative design, data engineering, and business value.

 ## 🚀 What I Do Best